 During February, the Fund initiated positions in Enghouse Systems (“ENGH”) and iA Financial (“IAG”).
 ENGH provides communications software for enterprise contact centers, telecom networks, public transportation, and public safety networks.
 It has a disciplined and value-accretive growth-by-acquisition model, which should benefit from increased acquisition opportunities as target companies’ valuations continue to decline amidst the rising interest rate environment.
 IAG is the fourth-largest life insurance company in Canada, offering life and health insurance, and savings and retirement plans.
 IAG has the most advantageous capital position among its Canadian peers, which should facilitate the company in pursuing constructive capital deployment opportunities and also allow it to continue its active share repurchases.

-The Fund held a 23% cash weighting at month-end.
-The CVM has generated substantial value for investors over its long-term history driven by the combination of strong company-specific catalysts and a concentrated portfolio.
-We continue to look forward to strong results as we progress through 2022 and beyond.
+The Fund held a 24.5% cash weighting at month-end.
+While we remain mindful of the macro environment, the Fund employs a bottom-up investment approach designed to seek out attractive investment opportunities in any market.
+CVM has generated substantial value for investors over its long-term history driven by the combination of strong company-specific catalysts and a concentrated portfolio.
+We continue to look forward to strong results as we progress through 2023 and beyond.